Cyber Monday may be over, but great prices are here to stay.

 These clamps may slide when they are dropped from overhead.

-Pair of barbell collar clamps made of nylon, steel and rubber.
-Made for 2" Olympic barbells.
-One hand installation.
-Spring powered snap-latch design.
+Pair of barbell collar clamps made of nylon, steel, and rubber.
+Made for 2-inch Olympic barbells.
+One-hand installation.
+Spring-powered snap-latch design.
 Very secure.
 Easy to take on and off.
 Choice of colors.

 Best for deadlifts, squats, and bench presses.
 They may slip if used for workouts with a lot of movement.

-Pair of barbell collar clamps made of nylon, steel and rubber.
-Made for 1" barbells.
-One hand installation.
-Spring powered snap-latch design.
-Easy-on and off for people with arthritis.
-Works well on threaded bar.
+Pair of barbell collar clamps made of nylon, steel, and rubber.
+Made for 1-inch barbells.
+One-hand installation, and spring-powered snap-latch design.
+Easy on and off for people with arthritis.
+Works well on a threaded bar.